Article

 Then space out your cheeses.
 Consider slicing the blocks in half and placing them on opposite sides to make each cheese more accessible for your friends.

-Then add a few fanned-out clusters of your breads and crackers — leaving any extra in a bowl to the side.
+Then add a few fanned-out clusters of your breads and crackers, leaving any extras in a bowl to the side.

 Finally, fill the rest of your space with fruits and nuts, again spreading them out nicely for easy reaching!
 One final tip from the pro herself: